ryanrestine/HackTheBox_WriteUps/linux_machines/pandora_notes.md

 Looking for unauthenticated exploits I find: https://github.com/shyam0904a/Pandora_v7.0NG.742_exploit_unauthenticated

-Which exploits a SQL injection vulnerability in pandora FMS and inpersonates the administrator, dropping us into a webshell.
+Which exploits a SQL injection vulnerability in pandora FMS and impersonates the administrator, dropping us into a webshell.

 Lets try it: